Sneed-Group/wink-browser/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

+## Describing how we use checkpoints in commit names.

+- Major/big/giant checkpoint - Used after quite a few major, now stable changes were made.
+- Checkpoint - used after some small-medium sized changes were made that are now stable.
+- Small/Tiny checkpoint - Used after several tiny changes known to be stable were made.

 ## License